avimehenwal/mydocs/content/webdevelopment/browser.md

     :::

     1. Collects assests (html, css, js, images, other multi media) from across web
-    2. Parses and generates DOM Tree
+    2. Parses and creates series to data structures to work with them
-    3. Renders DOM tree using JS Engine
+    3. Renders DOM and Layouts to Paints and pixels

 Browser consists of other s/w likes